Thorstensus/Dwarf-URL-Backend/README.md

 # Dwarf-URL-Backend
-Attempt at a TinyURL clone
+Attempt at a TinyURL clone.

+The intended functionality of this app is already finished.

+TODO:

+- Implement tests
+- Documentation